" Best Ideas That Work "

 (Proven Track Record of Projects)

-(Basically, I am retired - BUT - Open to interesting projects)
+(Basically, I am retired - BUT - Always open to interesting projects)

 Michael R Royce